WordPress/gutenberg/docs/how-to-guides/feature-flags.md

 # Feature Flags

-Often there's a need to prevent specific code in the Gutenberg project from being shipped to WordPress core, or ensure that certain experimental features are only active in the plugin.
+'Feature flags' are variables that allow you to prevent specific code in the Gutenberg project from being shipped to WordPress core, and to run certain experimental features only in the plugin.

-This can be achieved through a 'feature flag'.

 ## Introducing `process.env.IS_GUTENBERG_PLUGIN`

-The `process.env.IS_GUTENBERG_PLUGIN` is an environment variable, whose value indicates whether the code is running within the plugin.
+The `process.env.IS_GUTENBERG_PLUGIN` is an environment variable whose value 'flags' whether code is running within the Gutenberg plugin.

 When the codebase is built for the plugin, this variable will be set to `true`.
 When building for WordPress core, it will be set to `false` or `undefined`.

 ## Basic Use

+### Exporting features

 A plugin-only function or constant should be exported using the following ternary syntax: